JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei02/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The processing time of a machine is in minutes.
+* The processing time of a machine is in seconds.
 * 1 second is equals to a while loop in code.